AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 ## Connectors

-If there is a need to add an additional connection between tasks, you can define connectors with these settings:

-{api:anychart.enums.GanttDataFields#CONNECTOR_TYPE}connectorType{api}.
-It can belong to one of four types: "start-start", "start-finish", "finish-start", "finish-finish"
+If there is a need to add an additional connection between tasks, you can define connectors with these settings: {api:anychart.enums.ConnectorType}connectorType{api}.
+It can belong be one of four types: "start-start", "start-finish", "finish-start", "finish-finish".

 (taskID
-{api:anychart.enums.GanttDataFields#CONNECT_TO}connectTo){api}.
-It defines another node which will be connected with the first.
-For this purpose use the "id" value.
+{api:anychart.enums.GanttDataFields}connectTo){api} defines another node which will be connected with the first.

 Types of task connectors: